Supporting Small Business Clients During Coronavirus

 SBA Paycheck Protection Loan Forgiveness Application Process Update

-In preparation, Fifth Third has emailed all primary signers a link to the SBA PPP Loan Forgiveness Tool Kit with valuable resources, recorded training, and live webinars.
+To help you prepare, Fifth Third has emailed all primary signers a link to the SBA PPP Loan Forgiveness Tool Kit with valuable resources, recorded training, and live webinars.
 Please review these resources, register for live webinars, and gather documentation required by the SBA to validate the way you used the PPP loan proceeds in advance of submitting your online forgiveness application.

 How the Small Business Administration1 is Helping Small Businesses

 The SBA direct lending program is in the form of low interest rate loans with flexible repayment terms, the eligibility for which will be determined by the SBA on a case-by-case basis.